Karoo Hoogland Local Municipality elections

 The Karoo Hoogland Local Municipality council consists of eleven members elected by mixed-member proportional representation.
 Six councillors are elected by first-past-the-post voting in six wards, while the remaining five are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) lost its majority, but remained the largest party, with five seats.

 Results

 The following table shows the composition of the council after past elections.

 December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.

+The African National Congress (ANC) gained a majority in the council following its by-election victory over the Democratic Alliance on 4 December 2024.
+It lost its majority in May 2025 following the defection of an ANC councillor to the Patriotic Alliance (PA), triggering a by-election where the candidate retained her seat, this time representing the PA.

+The council subsequently elected a PA mayor and FF+ speaker, with the support of the DA.